vycke/chifferobe/README.md

 The store can be created by importing the `store` function.
 It provides the possibility to set an initial state, and add some optional configurations.
 In the configuration, you have the ability to set:

-- `onUpdate(path, value, event): void`: a callback that is triggered on each event in the data storage.
-Can, for instance, be used for logging all events.
+- `onUpdate(path, value): void`: a callback that is triggered on each update event in the data storage.

 After creation, there are several actions you can perform with the store.